Damp and Mould policy

 Riverside’s Responsibilities:

-• Carry out remedial repairs and actions in accordance with our Repairs Policy.
+• Work will be carried out in accordance with our Responsive Repairs Policy.

-• Diagnose the cause of damp correctly and deliver effective solutions based on the ethos of dealing with the cause of the damp, not just the symptom and wherever possible, aim to fix first time.
+• Diagnose the cause of damp correctly and deliver effective solutions based on the ethos of dealing with the cause of the damp, not just the symptom and wherever possible fixing first time.

-• Inform the customer of the findings of the investigations following a property visit.
-This will include identifying the possible causes of damp, recommending effective solutions and all necessary remedial works / actions / enhancements and the estimated timescales to complete the works / measures; keeping the customer updated throughout the process from inception to completion.
+• This will include identifying the possible causes of damp, recommending effective solutions and all necessary remedial works / actions / enhancements and the estimated timescales to complete the works; keeping the customer updated throughout the process from inception to completion.

 • Ensure that only competent contractors will be employed to carry out any works and that the customer’s possessions are adequately protected during the works.